awslabs/mountpoint-s3-csi-driver/dev/README.md

 These tests simulate workloads by creating PVs, PVCs, and Pods to use S3 volumes provided by the CSI Driver using [Ginkgo](https://github.com/onsi/ginkgo) testing framework.

 You can also run them locally against your development Kubernetes cluster.
-Your cluster needs to have a node instance profile with S3 and S3 Express full access for tests to run properly.
+Your cluster needs to have a node instance profile with S3 and S3 Express full access for tests to run properly, `mp-dev-cluster.yaml` configures necessary instance profile by default.
 See [the CI setup](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/v2.0.0/tests/e2e-kubernetes/scripts/eksctl-patch.json) for more details.

 You need to have a working kubectl configuration for your cluster.
 After that, you can run them by: